-Your credit score informs lenders of your credit worthiness.
-Otherwise known as the likelihood of you paying back your debts.
+Your credit score informs lenders of your creditworthiness, or likelihood of you paying back your debts.
 The credit score is a tool to determine a pattern of behaviour for any given borrower.
-So, naturally, if you are in the market for a new home, you may be interested in knowing not just what your credit score is, but how your credit score is calculated.
+So, naturally, if you are in the market for a new home, you may want to know not just what your credit score is, but how to calculate it.
 Many Canadians don’t know that this one number determines what financial opportunities are available to them.
-This leads to the question; How is my credit score calculated?
+This leads to the question: How is my credit score calculated?

 There are five main categories to determine your score:

 These five aspects together will paint a complete picture for lenders.
-This picture will determine their choice in whether or not to lend to you.
-As well as the terms you may be offered.
+This picture will determine their choice in whether or not to lend to you, as well as the terms you may receive.

 Your payment history makes up the vast majority of your credit score.
-Every payment you make toward your debts, such as mobile phone bills, credit cards, student loans, and mortgage payments are reflected on your credit report.
+Your credit reports every payment you make toward your debts, such as mobile phone bills, credit cards, student loans, and mortgage payments.
 This means that your credit history is not only the most influential factor of your credit score, but that it is both the easiest to damage or maintain.
 Unfortunately, it’s also the hardest to improve.
 If you have a history of delinquent payments it could take several years to restore your credit.
-It should also be said that not all hope is lost if you, like many Canadians, do have a history of delinquent payments.
+However, not all hope is lost if you, like many Canadians, do have a history of delinquent payments.
 Getting your credit score back on track requires consistency and time.

 How long does this history affect my score?